Critical Commodities Continue Into Disaster Areas While Government Responds to, Challenges of Most Catastrophic Disaster in U.S. History

 FEMA prepares the nation for all hazards and manages federal response and recovery efforts following any national incident.
 FEMA also initiates mitigation activities, trains first responders, works with state and local emergency managers, and manages the National Flood Insurance Program and the U.S. Fire Administration.
 FEMA became part of the U.S. Department of Homeland Security on March 1, 2003.

-FEMA more at or and or and
+Source: FEMA more at Katrina relief or Hurricane Katrina and Katrina or FEMA and hurricane

 No comments: